About IONiC - Interactive Online Network of Inorganic Chemists

 1. our J. Chem.
 Educ. article on "Visible Teaching."

-2. Academic commons article. (link fixed!
-Come for the Content, Stay for the Community
+2. Academic commons article.
+(Come for the Content, Stay for the Community

 Posted September 9th, 2009 by Ethan Benatan, Jezmynne Dene, Hilary Eppley, Margret Geselbracht, Elizabeth Jamieson, Adam Johnson, Barbara Reisner, Joanne Stewart, Lori Watson, B. Scott Williams)